christianclark123/Active-Directory/README.md

 ![image](https://github.com/user-attachments/assets/248072f4-0166-4cc0-87aa-4d274c4a0f31)
 ![image](https://github.com/user-attachments/assets/cc9cd2e9-2e97-4f63-a581-ca34dbc88c9f)

 On my command prompt my client PC IP is 192.168.10.4.
-According to my diagram i want my client PC to have a static IP of 192.168.10.100/24.
+According to my diagram, I want my client's PC to have a static IP of 192.168.10.100/24.
 To change the IP address we will click on the network icon in the bottom right and click "Network & Internet Settings"

 ![image](https://github.com/user-attachments/assets/13453e96-f0e6-46fa-b5c7-a0b827f2f4a2)